agoutsmedt/ejhet_quanti_method/paper/gdoc.md

-To overcome this issue, we use a Large Language Model (LLM) to identify documents---and in particular specific sentences within documents---that deal with rationality in our corpus of economic articles.[^13] LLMs are algorithms trained on extremely large collections of text to learn patterns in language.
+To overcome this issue, we use a Large Language Model (LLM) to identify documents---and in particular specific sentences within documents---that deal with rationality in our corpus of economic articles.[^10] LLMs are trained on extremely large collections of text to learn patterns in language.
 In simple terms, they learn to predict missing words in a sentence or to determine whether two sentences follow each other.
 Through this training, the model develops billions of internal parameters that capture regularities in vocabulary, grammar, and meaning.
 When we input text into such a model, it translates sentences into vectors that summarize their context and meaning.
 This enables us